terug Code for photograph:

 Active safety: Create space

-Space for extra marge
+Space for extra margin of safety

 Another way to increase your own safety is to realise that you are responsible to maintain space around you.